 This week we're getting to the point of the shapes challenge with Triangles!

 Create a Pen that features triangles in an interesting way.

 Create a Pen and tag it

 codepenchallenge and the weekly tag

-cpc-tigers.
+cpc-triangle.
 We'll gather those Pens into a collection and share our favorites on Twitter and Instagram (Use the #CodePenChallenge tag on Twitter and Instagram as well).

 - Show off your favorite way to make a triangle in the browser.
 Will you make it with CSS, SVG, or another technique?

 - Triangles are the root of the low-poly image style.
 Could you create an interesting image from triangles?

 - Here are a couple of approaches to creating triangles in the browser: the classic border method, and the clip-path method.

 - Feeling fractal-y?
 Study up on Sierpinski with Massimo's Sierpinski triangle or Jarrod Thibodeau's The Chaos Never Ends.